Abhilash-Ponnachan/nginxsetup/readme.md

  $ docker run --rm --name=nginx-proxy -p 9090:80 -v $(pwd)/proxy/config:/etc/nginx nginx
 ```

-If we now access the `http://localhost:9090` URL in our browser we should be "proxied" to the actual backend (running on **port 8080**) and see our original page.
+If we now access the `http://localhost:9090` URL in our browser we should be "proxied" to the actual backend (running on **port 8080**) and see our custom web page.

-> > Insert screen shot

 If we use `curl` command to test the `api/hello` endpoint we should see: